bmeddeb/gitbench/docs/token-management.md

 # Token Management

-GitFleet includes a built-in token management system that helps you handle API rate limits and authentication across multiple tokens.
+gitbench includes a built-in token management system that helps you handle API rate limits and authentication across multiple tokens.
 This is especially useful for high-volume applications that need to maximize their API usage.

 ## Why Token Management?